 - 1. The New York State Department of Environmental Conservation (NYSDEC) has issued a consent order on the Town requiring that we develop a plan to deal with excess clear rain water entering the Town's sanitary sewer system.
 Since the sanitary sewer system was not designed to handle this excess clear water, it becomes overloaded during times of high groundwater or heavy rainfall.
 This can cause basement flooding or bypassing of raw wastewater to local streams and lakes.
 This plan is being formulated with the NYSDEC.
 This project was estimated to cost \$60 million over 10 years.
 The Town had initially issued \$12 million bonds in 2015 for this work.
 Subsequently, we were able to obtain a \$5 million grant and \$15 million no interest loan from the NYS Environmental Facilities Corporation for continuing work in 2017 and beyond.
-During 2017 and again in 2018, the Town successfully was awarded \$5 million NYSDEC water quality improvement program grant monies for a total of \$10 million in grants to assist in reducing the cost of this project to the Town residents. - 2.
+During 2017, 2018, and again in 2019, the Town successfully was awarded \$5 million NYSDEC water quality improvement program grant monies for a total of \$15 million in grants to assist in reducing the cost of this project to the Town residents.
+Additionally, in 2019, \$5 million in sewer bonds were issued to cover Town matching costs related to the NYSDEC grant monies. - 2.
 As a member of the Erie County Industrial Development Agency, the Town has strongly emphasized the needs of our community.
-There has been a new emphasis on reaching out to businesses by the ECIDA and passage of "The Reuse Policy" allows for loans and assistance to older structures which should help our community.
+There has been a continued emphasis on reaching out to businesses by the ECIDA and passage of "The Adaptive Reuse Policy" allows for loans and assistance to older structures which should help our community.
 Other than the City of Buffalo, more businesses in Cheektowaga have been assisted by the ECIDA than any other community. - 3.
-The Town has taken action to deal with unsafe and abandoned structures to eliminate eyesores and hazardous situations.
-There were 7 vacant buildings demolished within the Town during 2018 and a total of 83 have been demolished since May 2008. - 4.
-During 2018, the Town, through our Community Development Office, has rehabilitated and brought up to housing code standards 23 housing units for a total investment of \$335,473.
+The Town has coordinated efforts with Buffalo Erie Niagara Land Improvement Corporation (BENLIC) to battle against vacant properties within our Town.
+BENLIC has a land bank that acquires certain vacant properties with assistance from our housing and neighborhood preservation office.
+This land bank facilitates the turnaround of the property from vacant, abandoned, and foreclosed property to a productive use property from which that our Town will benefit. - 4.
+During 2019, the Town, through our Community Development Office, has rehabilitated and brought up to housing code standards 39 housing units for a total investment of \$1,033,414.
 The housing rehabilitation program and the Town's code enforcement efforts are important elements of the Town's commitment to stabilize and preserve its neighborhoods.